ventus-ag/documentation/content/products/images/custom-images.md

             --file=focal-server-cloudimg-amd64.img \
             --property os_distro='ubuntu' \
             --property os_platform='linux' \
-            ubuntu-server-Ventus
+            test-custom-image
   ```
     - *–disk-format* - The supported options are: ami, ari, aki, vhd, vmdk, raw, qcow2, vhdx, vdi, iso, and ploop.
 The default format is: *raw*.
     - *–container-format* - The supported options are: ami, ari, aki, bare, docker, ova, ovf.
 The default format is: *bare*.
     - *–file* - Upload image from a local file.
     - *–property* - Set a property on this image (repeat for multiple values).
-    - *ubuntu-server-Ventus-Test* - New image name.
+    - *test-custom-image* - New image name.
     Also, here you can use some other required arguments, for example:
     - *–location* - Download image from an existing URL.
     - *–copy-from* - Copy image from the data store (similar to \*--location\*).